EMDR Therapy and Adaptive Information Processing

 - This course will teach the participant to

-- Define the phases of treatment that comprise EMDR’s integrative psychotherapy approach.
+- Describe the phases of treatment that comprise EMDR’s integrative psychotherapy approach.

-- Summarize the Adaptive Information Processing model that guides EMDR treatment and case conceptualization.
+- Explain the Adaptive Information Processing model that guides EMDR treatment and case conceptualization.

 - Describe the kinds of cognitive, emotional, somatic, and behavioral changes attainable with EMDR.

-- Define the three-pronged approach dealing with past events, current triggers, and ways to address developmental deficits.
+- Discuss the three-pronged approach dealing with past events, current triggers, and ways to address developmental deficits.

 - History of EMDR